WFP-VAM/HRM/README.md

   - pull information from [ACLED](https://www.acleddata.com/) on violent events.
   - use ridge regression to infer indicator's value from the extarcted features.

- All of the _training_ and _evaluaiton_ is coordinated by the [scripts/master.py](https://github.com/WFP-VAM/HRM/blob/master/scripts/master.py).
+ All of the _training_ is coordinated by the [scripts/master.py](https://github.com/WFP-VAM/HRM/blob/master/scripts/master.py).
+ Predictions for an area are made with [scripts/score_area.py](https://github.com/WFP-VAM/HRM/blob/master/scripts/score_area.py).

 The trained models can then be used for making predictions in areas where no data is available.
 Use the [scripts/score_area.py](https://github.com/WFP-VAM/HRM/blob/master/scripts/score_area.py) for that.
 Work is in progress in the `application` directory for taking the method to produciton.